srjeyasa/HandwritingANN/README.md

 available data is used to train the network.
 Nonetheless, it achieves ~90% accuracy in predicting the training set.

-A simple GUI is also included, allowing the user to write numbers using the mouse.
+A simple GUI is also included, allowing the user to write numbers using a mouse.
 A prediction is made using the optimized weights and bias values.

 ![GUI Animation](animation.gif)